qntnt/pollbot/README.md

 ## Discord Setup
 You will need to create a new Discord application and [set up a new bot user](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) for it.
 Ensure that the bot invite has all permissions you need for pollbot (application commands, read message history, etc).

+## Environment Setup
+Discord and Firestore require some environment variables to be created for pollbot to function.
+These can be seen in `projects/discord-bot/src/settings.ts`.
+If documentation in `projects/discord-bot` is not sufficient, please reach out to my [discord server](https://discord.gg/z5MfPUGq4P) or leave an issue on this repo to have documentation improved.